allenai/SciRIFF/README.md

   ```

   The result will go to `data/training_Mix/tulu_match_science_1000_eval_no.jsonl`, and corresponds to [allenai/SciRIFF-train-mix](https://huggingface.co/datasets/allenai/SciRIFF-train-mix) on Huggingface.
 To see all the options for training mixture creation, take a look at the `create_mixture` script.

+## Contributing

+We welcome contributions!
+Follow the steps above and in [dataset_creation.md](doc/dataset_creation.md) to add a new task, and submit a PR!